lambda-orm/lambdaorm/doc/wiki/schemas/Schema.md

 All constraints are validated when inserting or updating a record. \
 The ORM will create various constraints based on other definitions, for example:

-- When you define a property as not nullable, a constraint will be created that will validate that this property is not null.
+- When you define a property as required, a constraint will be created that will validate that this property is not null.
 - When defining that a property is of an **Enum** type, a constraint is created that validates that the value is within this enum.

 It is also possible to add a constraint for which the **message** and the **condition** must be defined. \